MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2023-09-07-become-the-best-power-platform-admin.md

 ---
 title: Become the best Power Platform Admin
-description: "This blog is a summary of my session 'Become the best Power Platform Admin' and reflects my own experiences as well as those from others.
-Learn what you should know if you pursue a career as Power Platform Administrator"
+description: "This is a summary of my session 'Become the best Power Platform Admin' and describes what you should know if you pursue a career as Power Platform Administrator"
-date: 2023-09-07T10:06:51.289Z
+date: '2023-09-07T10:06:51.289Z'
 images:
 - images/blog/title-become-best-admin.png
 author: Michael Roth